Data integration of non-probability and probability samples with deterministic predictive mean matching: Main results

-Since $\hat{\mu}$ and the \textit{hypothetical} HT estimator have the same limit in order for \eqref{mu-hat-definition-yhat-yhat-match} to be asymptotically normal with $\left(\mu^{(HT)}_{n_{B}}, V^{(HT)}_{n_{B}}\right)$, it is both sufficient and necessary for the HT estimator to be asymptotically normal with $\left(\mu^{(HT)}_{n_{B}}, V^{(HT)}_{n_{B}}\right)$.
+Since $\hat{\mu}$ and the \textit{hypothetical} HT estimator have the same limit, in order for \eqref{mu-hat-definition-yhat-yhat-match} to be asymptotically normal with $\left(\mu^{(HT)}_{n_{\text{P}}}, V^{(HT)}_{n_{\text{P}}}\right)$, it is both sufficient and necessary for the HT estimator to be asymptotically normal with $\left(\mu^{(HT)}_{n_{\text{P}}}, V^{(HT)}_{n_{\text{P}}}\right)$.

-\begin{remark}(Regarding assumption (A1)) We may relax assumption (A1) by assuming that for continuous $m$: $\mathbb{E}[Y|\bX]=m(\bX)$ almost surely, i.e. a continuous function is a parameter, not just a vector in the Euclidean space.
-Then, under modified assumption (A1): $\hat{m}$ is consistent for $m$ in the sense that:
+\begin{remark}(Regarding assumption (\ref{conditional-mean-assum})) We may relax assumption (\ref{conditional-mean-assum}) by assuming that for continuous $m$: $\mathbb{E}[Y|\bX]=m(\bX)$ almost surely, i.e. a continuous function is a parameter, not just a vector in the Euclidean space.
+Then, under modified assumption (\ref{conditional-mean-assum}): $\hat{m}$ is consistent for $m$ in the sense that:

-and almost surely continuous, we can establish the consistency of \eqref{mu-hat-definition-yhat-yhat-match}, where matching is done using $\hat{m}$ with almost exactly the same argument.
+and almost surely continuous, we can establish the consistency of \eqref{mu-hat-definition-yhat-yhat-match} for PMM~B, where matching is done using $\hat{m}$ with almost exactly the same argument.
+This means that certain non-parametric regression techniques, such as kernel regression via the Nadaraya–Watson estimator, local linear regression techniques or even neural networks, could potentially replace the parametric regression step in PMM~B under suitable assumptions, see e.g. \citet{tyrcha_mielniczuk} for discussion of (stronger type) consistency for perceptrons.
+In the Appendix~\ref{sec-appen-sim-3}, we present a simulation study that covers some examples.

-This means that certain non-parametric regression techniques, such as kernel regression via the Nadaraya–Watson estimator or even local linear regression techniques or even neural networks, could potentially be used in \eqref{mu-hat-definition-yhat-yhat-match} under suitable assumptions (to ensure their consistency), see e.g. \citet{tyrcha_mielniczuk} for discussion of (stronger type) consistency for perceptrons.
+For PMM~A, assumption \eqref{linear-rep-assum} does not transfer directly to the non-parametric estimators, but an analogue could be a leave-one-out stability condition: $\|\hat{m} - \hat{m}^{(-j)}\| = O_P(n_{\text{NP}}^{-1})$.
+However, verifying this for specific non-parametric methods may be difficult in practice.
+The simulation result for PMM~A in the Appendix~\ref{sec-appen-sim-3} should therefore be regarded as exploratory rather than formal confirmation of the theoretical properties.

-In the Appendix we present simulation study that covers some examples.
-A question of whether convergence in $\lVert\cdot\rVert_{\infty}$ can be replaced by convergence in weaker topology could be subject to further research. \end{remark}
+A question of whether convergence in $\lVert\cdot\rVert_{\infty}$ can be replaced by convergence in a weaker topology could be subject to further research. \end{remark}